kamelzero/attenfuse/README.md

    ```

    This script will:
-   - Install pyenv and Python 3.11.7
+   - Install pyenv and Python 3.10.13
-   - Create a virtual environment (`.venv`) using Python 3.11.7
+   - Create a virtual environment (`.venv`) using Python 3.10.13
    - Install PyTorch with CUDA 12.4 support
    - Install other dependencies from `requirements.txt`
-   - Install CARLA Python API (tries pip first, then builds from source)
+   - Install CARLA Python API using the local installation method

 2. **Start CARLA simulator:**
    ```bash